m-rosinsky/C-Tutorials/1 - Hello World/README.md

 To compile our file, we need to open a terminal window.
 For windows I would recommend running a Powershell console, and for Mac/Linux, fire up a Terminal window.

 Navigate to the directory that our ```.c``` file is located in.
-In the example below, I saved my file on my Desktop:
+In the example below, I saved my file on my Desktop in a folder called C:

 | ![alt text](https://i.imgur.com/k2J1x6u.png "Navigating to the folder with my C file") |
 |:--:|